benpollarduk/BP.Rover/README.md

 ...................................................................
 ```

-Example map files are provided in the **/Example Maps** directory, alternatively maps can be generated from within the UI.
+Example map files are provided in the **/ExampleMaps** directory, alternatively maps can be generated from within the UI.

 A rendering option can be selected for viewing the number of times a square is passed through.